MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/upgrade-from-teams-exploratory.md

 ## <a name="step-1-when-to-upgrade"></a>Etapa 1: quando atualizar

-Para verificar quando a avaliação gratuita do Teams Exploratory da sua organização expirará e quantos usuários ativos ela tem, acesse **Cobrança >** <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank"><b>Seus produtos</b></a> no Centro de administração do Microsoft 365.
-Você também será notificado antes que a avaliação do Teams Exploratory expire.
+To check when your organization’s Teams Exploratory trial is expiring and how many active users it has, go to **Billing >** <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank"><b>Your products</b></a> in the Microsoft 365 admin center.
+You’ll also be notified before the Teams Exploratory trial expires.

 > [!IMPORTANT]
 > Você deve fazer um plano para atualizar seus usuários para licenças pagas antes da data de expiração, para que os usuários não percam o acesso ao Teams.